-Her book The Power of Digital Policy will be released in March 2019.
+Her book The Power of Digital Policy was released in March 2019.

 Dan is a designer and partner at Adjacent, a focused design studio in Syracuse, NY.
 His wheelhouse is interface design, bridging together art direction and front-end development.
 He’s a co-founder of Create Upstate, a design conference in Upstate NY, and the author of Photoshop Etiquette, a guide to discernible web design.
 Yes, he still uses Photoshop.